Australian Institute of Company Directors

 The Australian Institute of Company Directors (AICD) is a non-profit membership organization for directors.
 The AICD is a founding member of the Global Network of Director Institutes (GNDI).

 History

 The origins of the AICD can be traced back to the United Kingdom's Institute of Directors (IoD), formed by royal charter in 1906.
 Branches of the IoD appeared in the Australian states in the 1960s.
 These branches were amalgamated in January 1971 under the Institute of Directors in Australia, an autonomous body affiliated with the IoD in the United Kingdom.
 The challenge of servicing state branches saw the emergence of the Company Directors Association of Australia in 1982.
 The two bodies merged on 1 January 1990 to form the Australian Institute of Company Directors.

+In 2022, an AICD seminar on cybersecurity was crashed by hackers.

 International associations

 AICD is a founding member of the Global Director Development Circle, now known as the Global Network of Directors Institutes.
-GNDI is composed of membership organizations for directors from Australia, the UK, US, Canada, Malaysia, New Zealand, Brazil and South Africa.
+GNDI is composed of member organizations for directors from Australia, the UK, the US, Canada, Malaysia, New Zealand, Brazil, and South Africa.